tomochallenge/tomochallenge.github.io/main_pages/40_data.md

 ## Foam phantoms

 The data for the simulated foam phantoms is available [here](https://tomobank.readthedocs.io/en/latest/source/phantom/docs.phantom.foams.html#challenge) through TomoBank [[1]](#note1), which includes a detailed description.
 A (free) [Globus account](https://www.globus.org/) is required to download the data.
+The data of Foam 1 can be used for training and testing of your algorithms, while results should be submitted for the other provided foam samples.

 ## Fuel cell data